developingAlex/react-api-stockprice-app/README.md

 # Alex Notes
 ## Todays lesson 20171130
 making a react app that takes use of backend and frontend and uses a stock price api

+This will link our knowledge with React front end so far with NodeJS backend from the previous week.

 ## Steps taken
 1. create a new react app
     ```